 Taipei is emerging as a culinary capital for both Western and Asian food.
 At Mandarin Oriental, Taipei, the Bencotto

-Italian restaurant is presided over by Michelin-starred chef Mario Cittadini.
+Italian restaurant is presided over by the Milan-born chef Loris Pistillo.
 Meanwhile, crowds flock to Din Tai Fung

 for its soup dumplings.
 Tea is also central to gastronomic culture here, but few places combine fine teas and ambiance like Wistaria Tea House

 Night markets are such an integral part of Taipei life that no visit would be complete without a taste of oyster omelette, salted fried chicken or grilled squid on a stick.
 Ningxia Night Market